-There you have it, 29 fun things to do in Cincinnati wrapped up nice and neat, brought to you by the folks who really know how to have a great time.
+There you have it… 29 fun things to do in Cincinnati, wrapped up nice and neat, and brought to you by the folks who really know how to have a great time.
 Now you have absolutely zero reason to hangout on the couch – get out there and have a blast!

-Speaking of having a blast – we’re experts in that arena and would love to jazz up your next company picnic, fall festival, school event, holiday party or corporate event.
-Our entertainment is second-to-none – from team building experts, jugglers, magicians, aerialists, inflatables and more – we always bring the FUN!
+Speaking of having a blast – we’re experts in that arena; we would love to jazz up your next company picnic, fall festival, school event, holiday party, or corporate event!
+Our entertainment is second-to-none – from team building experts, jugglers, magicians, aerialists, inflatables , and more – we always bring the FUN!